Recipe 2. Downloading Data from the Spitzer Heritage Archive - A Detailed Example

 The next column is the instrument and mode.
 These are all IRAC Mapping observations.

 The next column is the bandpass.
 Look at the four files for 16805376 (which is the 2006 observation) -- there is one per bandpass.
-All the rest of the files in here (188-4 lines) are from 24250880.
+All the rest of the files in here (184-4 pages) are from 24250880.
 Ugh!
-To confirm that these are all images, look at the 6th text column - they're all images.
+To confirm that these are all images, look at the 6th text column – they are all images.

 To see what the data look like, pick one of these (*maic.fits) files from 16805376 and go over to the "Details" panel.
 Click on the "Data" tab.
-That's the real mosaic that is shown there.
-You can scroll through the 4 mosaics (select different rows in the search results), and even rotate North up if you want (click on the “tools” icon again and find the “rotate North up” icon).
+That is the real mosaic that is shown there.
+You can scroll through the 4 mosaics (select different rows in the search results), and even rotate North up if you want (find the “rotate North up” icon).
 You can also still see some of the image artifacts that come from the bright stars that are incompletely removed!

 Why are there so many more files for 24250880 rather than 16805376?